Clemapfel/rat_game_website/content/post/c++_style_guide.md

 }
 {{< /highlight >}}

 What happens in this code?
-I'm sure you will be able to figure it out eventually but this isn't a pop-quiz, it's simply a demonstration.
-Let's look at the code again but overly commented in a vein effort to explain what is happening:
+I'm sure many of you will be able to figure it out eventually but this isn't a pop-quiz, it's simply a demonstration of what a difference code-style can make to a third party.
+Let's look at the same code again but overly commented in a vein effort to explain what is happening:

 {{< highlight Cpp >}}
 // empty base needed for unique pointer